 All of the programs at the Center are designed to contribute to the personal, educational, social, and career development of Catholic University students.
 The Center offers a wide range of counseling and student development services and is the only mental health facility on the campus.

-The senior staff are all licensed practicing mental health professionals.
-Currently, in addition to the three doctoral psychology interns, the staff includes five full-time psychologists, one full-time and one part-time social worker, one part-time psychiatrist, one part-time psychologist, 10 graduate student externs, and five practicum students from the clinical psychology doctoral program at Catholic U.
+Currently, in addition to the three doctoral psychology interns, the staff includes four full-time psychologists, one full-time senior staff clinician, one full-time and one part-time social worker, one part-time psychiatric nurse practitioner, 10 graduate student externs, and five practicum students from the clinical psychology doctoral program at Catholic U.

 The staff at the Center spends roughly 40 percent of time in counseling, 25 percent in training and supervision, and 20 percent in consultation, staff development, and university programs.
 In addition, staff participate in a variety of activities including group psychotherapy, outreach activities, teaching, committee work, administration, and research.
 The clinical staff represents a number of theoretical approaches to psychotherapy.
 Senior staff are members of the American Psychological Association or National Association of Social Workers and have specialized training in a variety of clinical areas, including cognitive-behavioral therapy, psychodynamic therapy, treatment of eating disorders, trauma recovery, mindfulness, and multicultural issues.

 The Center also provides a practicum setting for Catholic University's doctoral program in clinical psychology and a clinical externship for doctoral candidates from throughout the Washington-Baltimore area.
 The center provides supervision, clients, and agency support to the practicum students at Catholic University and additional opportunities for externs.
 Staff are very proud of the reputation of the clinical externship housed in the Center, and they participate in the recruitment and selection of graduate students from clinical graduate programs.
 Interns have the opportunity to participate in these training programs in a wide variety of ways.